chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_list.md

 - Step 2: Download the <a href="https://www.openimagedenoise.org/downloads.html" target="_blank">Precompiled Intel Open Image Denoise Binary Packages</a> for your OS. (for example, on Windows, it would be "oidn-1.4.3.x64.vc14.windows.zip".)

 - Step 3: Extract the OIDN ZIP file to a location on your computer, such as "C:\Program Files\oidn-1.4.1.x64.vc14.windows".
+Alternatively, you may optionally only extract "oidnDenoise.exe", "OpenImageDenoise.dll", and "tbb12.dll" to a choisen directory.
+These are the minimum required files at the time of writing.

 - Step 4: Launch Chunky.

 - Step 5: Open the <samp>Denoiser</samp> tab in the left control panel.

-- Step 6: Click the <samp>...</samp> button, and then browse for "oidnDenoise.exe", which is located in the "bin" folder of the extracted OIDN ZIP file.
+- Step 6: Click the <samp>...</samp> button, and then browse for "oidnDenoise.exe", which is typically located in the "bin" folder of the extracted OIDN ZIP file.

 ## Discord Rich Presence